 “I usually just say, in the simples words as possible, because I don’t know what good vision is.
 I explain, I can see, but it’s very, very blurry.
 I can see who is in front of me, but I can’t tell what eye color they have, or if they have makeup on, or not.
 I also say that I have blind spots in the middle of both my eyes and if I position my eye in a certain way, I can actually see the blind spots.”

-The visual deficit Gia describes is the result of Stargardt Disease, a retinal dystrophy, causing progressive central vision loss while leaving peripheral vision in tact.
+The visual impairment Gia describes is the result of Stargardt Disease, a macular degeneration, causing progressive central vision loss while leaving peripheral vision in tact.
 She was affected from a very young age.

 What are the technologies you use everyday?